cosmicboy79/QRCodeSpringBootApp/README.md

 This project uses [Maven](https://maven.apache.org/what-is-maven.html) as build tool.

-In order to build it, just do the well-known:
+In order to build it, just run the well-known Maven command:

 ```
 mvn clean install